Student Success Resources

 - Student Rights and Responsibilities

-UB fosters a climate that protects the rights, health, and welfare of all UB community members in a fair and equitable manner.
+Students are expected to maintain a high standard of conduct both within and outside the classroom.
+Since the university's role is to provide the best possible atmosphere for learning, growth, and development; individuals who violate its policies and expectations are subject to review and possible university sanctions.
 The Student Rights and Responsibilities Guide outlines the university's expectations of students, discusses relevant policies of which students should be aware, and details the processes students will work through should there be violations.

 - Title IX Sexual Harassment and Sexual Misconduct Policy